Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Introduction

-\two Work sessions with twelve\footnote{We would like to point out that our participants are highly-specialized medical experts that come from a much smaller population than general users and are very difficult to recruit due to their busyness.} medical professionals\footnote{, which includes two attendings, two fellows, seven senior residents, and one junior resident.} across three medical centers, comparing the performance of \xp~with an off-the-shelf whole slide image viewer as the baseline.
-The result shows that, with less than an hour of learning, participants were able to use \xp~ to make more accurate grading decisions.
-Specifically, participants gave correct gradings for 7/12 cases with the baseline interface.
-In comparison, participants gave 17/20 cases correct gradings using \xp.
-In the meantime, a post-study questionnaire shows that participants found \xp~more comprehensive ($p$=0.001), more integrable with their existing workflow ($p$=0.006), requiring less effort ($p$=0.002), and more effective on reducing the workload ($p$=0.002) in grading meningiomas.
-Moreover, they gave \xp~high ratings on explainability ($\mu$=5.58/7) and trust ($\mu$=5.83 and 6.00/7).
-Last but not least, pathologists were more likely to use \xp~in the future ($p$=0.002), and gave more overall preference on \xp~(9/12 ``totally prefer'', 3/12 ``much more prefer'').
+As for the validation of \xp, we hosted work sessions with twelve medical professionals in pathology\footnote{, which includes two attendings, two fellows, seven senior residents, and one junior resident.} across three medical centers in the United States.
+We used data from a local medical center and asked our participants to diagnose with the same examination protocol as they had done in practice.
+We used working systems of \xp~and an off-the-shelf whole slide image viewer as the baseline.
+Our observations found that, with less than one hour's learning, participants could effectively utilize \xp~to perform diagnosis.
+Specifically, they could use \xp's multi-criteria analysis by prioritizing one criterion and referring to others on demand.
+Furthermore, \xp's design of hierarchical explainable evidence enables participants to navigate between high-level AI results and low-level pathological details.
+A post-study questionnaire shows that, compared to the baseline system, participants reported \xp~more integrable with their existing workflow ($p$=0.006, Wilcoxon rank-sum test, same below): they were more likely to use \xp~in the future ($p$=0.002), and gave more overall preference on \xp~(\ie 9/12 participants ``totally prefer'' using \xp~than the baseline interface, and 3/12 ``much more prefer'' using \xp).

+Benefiting from \xp's better workflow integration, participants reported \xp~required less effort ($p$=0.002), and was more effective in reducing the workload ($p$=0.002) in performing diagnosis.
+Meanwhile, participants could make more accurate diagnosis decisions with \xp, where they gave 17/20 cases correct diagnosis using \xp, compared to 7/12 correct with the baseline interface.